CameronWD/CameronWD/README.md

 <h1 align="center"> Hey, I’m Cameron!👋</h1>
 <h3 align="center"> Full Stack Web Developer </h3>

 <p>I’m a Full Stack Web Developer with a passion for creating user-friendly, responsive web applications.
 I’m actively learning and improving my skills, always staying up to date with the latest technologies and best practices.
-I enjoy solving problems and building projects that make a real impact.<br><br>
+I enjoy solving problems and building projects that make a real impact.<br>

 I am constantly wanting to learn and push my abilities.
-Please feel free to reach out about any opporutunites that I may be a good fit for. </p> <br><br>
+Please feel free to reach out about any opporutunites that I may be a good fit for. </p> <br>

 📨 Reach out on <a href="https://www.linkedin.com/in/cameron-williams-93318a238/"> LinkedIn </a> or send an email to cwilliams.developer@gmail.com